e-myer/steam-deck-configurator/README.md

 # steam-deck-configurator

+# Note: This code has not been tested on a Steam Deck, as I don't currently have access to one.
+Exercise caution and conduct your own testing before use.
+Feedback and contributions are welcome.

 This is a project to assist in installing and configuring various programs in the Steam Deck.

 This project performs tasks such as
 - Updating Flatpaks